techfromsage/advanced-mis/topics/timeseries.md

 <a name="digitisation-print-showmodal"></a>

 ### Events with class `digitisation.print.showModal`

+This event indicates whether the user has opened the print modal window in the copyright clearance viewer.
+It is a measure of intention only, as we have no direct way to ascertain whether a user has actually physically printed the digitisation.
+The download of a digitisation for printing is also recorded as a `digitisation.download`.

 | Column | Description | Example |
 | --- | --- | --- |